KarolSzynkiewicz/Prisoner/README.md

 -there is 100 prisoners<br>
 -there is a room with 100 boxes.<br>
 -Each box contains a card with a number between 1 and 100. <br>
--Each prisoner has to find a box with his/her number<br>
+-Each prisoner has to find a box with his/her number but only has 50 attempts<br>
 -to win, all of 100 prisoners have to pick thier number.
 <hr>
 at the first glance od an eye the odds are (1/2)^100. but accorudng to the video the odds can be improved to over 30%